niklasbuschmann/contrast/research.md

 <h1> Research </h1>

 [The German Model of Industrial Relations: A Primer](jep_germany.pdf) (with Simon Jäger and Benjamin Schoefer)<br/>
-Preliminary draft; invited for consideration in, and submitted to, the _Journal of Economic Perspectives_ <br/>.
-Feedback welcome.
+Preliminary draft; invited for consideration in, and submitted to, the _Journal of Economic Perspectives_ <br/>

 <br/>